 This course enables the transition of baccalaureate nurses into an advanced practice role.
 Nursing consists of both art and science.
 This course will investigate the scientific underpinning of nursing by exploring the development of nursing science from its beginning to its application in present day practice.

-NUR 5006 - Evidenced Based Practice for Quality Improvement in Health Care based practice in order to incorporate research evidence into nursing practice for quality improvements in health care.
+NUR 5006 - Evidenced Based Practice for Quality Improvement in Health Care

 Credits, 3 sem hrs Prerequisite(s): NUR 5000, BSN and current unencumbered RN license; Graduate standing